Are you prepared to deal with adverse developments that may impact your financial security?

 If the book is not enough, we need to talk.

 We run a very active business, but in the interest of helping others, we offer a limited number of independent portfolio evaluations each year.
 The evaluation includes analysis of the information you provide, a personal discussion of up to two hours and an optional short, written summary of my recommendations.
-We can meet in person in the Dallas-Ft Worth Metroplex or by phone or Skype if you are located elsewhere.
+We can meet in person in the Dallas-Ft Worth Metroplex or in Austin or by phone or Skype if you are located elsewhere.
 The fee for the evaluation is reasonable and affordable.

 In the process of helping you analyze and restructure your portfolio, I will send you in advance of our discussion a copy of the allocation matrix we use with our clients.